Bihar Legislative Assembly

-The Bihar Legislative Assembly, also known as the Bihar Vidhan Sabha, is the lower house of the Bihar Legislature where the first elections were held in 1952.
+The Bihar Legislative Assembly (ISO: Bihār Vidhān Sabhā), is the lower house of the bicameral Bihar Legislature of the state of Bihar in India.
+The first state elections were held in 1952.

-The total strength of membership in the Assembly was 331, including one nominated member.
-Shri Krishna Singh became the first Leader of the House and the first Chief Minister, Anugrah Narayan Singh was elected as the first Deputy Leader of the Assembly and became state's first Deputy Chief Minister.
-The number of members was reduced to 318 during the second general elections.
-In 1977, the total number of elected members of the Bihar Legislative Assembly was raised from 318 to 325.
+Before the partition of Bihar, the total strength of membership in the assembly was 331, including one nominated member.
+After the partition, the seats were reduced to 243 members.
+Shri Krishna Singh became the first leader of the House and the first chief minister, Anugrah Narayan Singh was elected as the first deputy leader of the house and the first deputy chief minister.

-With the creation of a separate State of Jharkhand, by an act of Parliament known as the Bihar Reorganisation Act, the strength of the Bihar Legislative Assembly was reduced from 325 to 243 members.
-Out of those 243 seats, 38 are reserved for Scheduled Castes and 2 are reserved for Scheduled Tribes.

 History

 After the passing of the Government of India Act 1935, Bihar and Orissa became separate states.
 A bicameral system of legislature was introduced according to the act.
-In 22 July 1936, first Bihar legislative council was set up.
+On 22 July 1936, the first Bihar legislative council was set up.
 It had 30 members and Rajiv Ranjan Prasad was the chairman.
-First joint session of the two houses of the Bihar Assembly took place in 22 July 1937.
+The first joint session of the two houses of the Bihar Assembly took place on 22 July 1937.
 Ram Dayalu Singh was elected as the speaker of the Bihar Assembly.